 Still having the natural flavors on my mind, I think this recipe looks delicious.

 I like the cherries and the fact that there is no actual icing, instead, they have a sugarcoating overtop the cake.

 3. Triple Chocolate Poke Cake

 Venturing away from the natural and on to the sweet, decadent flavor of chocolate.
 I think this cake sounds delicious and I like the idea of the moistness you know it's going to have since it is a poke cake.

-The recipe can be found over at Beyond Frosting.
+The award winning cake recipe can be found over at Beyond Frosting.

 4. Healthy Vanilla Maple Greek Yogurt Cake

 Going back to something quite a bit lighter, I think this would win simply because it is flavorful but still light.

 So many people are looking to eat healthy in the new year which is right around the time that our fair happens.